-Volkswagen Passat GTE Estate engines, drive & performance
+Volkswagen Passat GTE Estate performance, top speed & engine

 The Volkswagen Passat GTE Estate is no sports car, but it’s more than fast enough in both electric and hybrid modes

 |0-62mph||Top speed||Driven wheels||Power|

 Provided there’s enough charge in the battery, the Passat GTE Estate will automatically start in electric-only ‘E-mode’ and stay there unless you’re particularly aggressive with the throttle.
 When the battery runs out, the car will switch to Hybrid mode, using the engine and any electricity recovered by the regenerative braking: unless you’re paying attention, you may miss the engine kicking in, such is the smoothness of the transition.

 Flicking into Hybrid mode manually with a decent amount of charge in the battery will prompt the GTE to figure out the best mix of petrol and electric power: typically the car will prioritise electric-only running up to around 40mph, with the engine springing back into action at higher speeds when it's at its most efficient.

 Finally, there’s a GTE mode, which is equivalent to the ‘sport’ setting in other plug-in hybrid vehicles: it sharpens the throttle response for better acceleration, while playing synthetic engine sounds inside the cabin to add a little flair to the experience.
 Elsewhere, the ride strikes the right balance between comfort and handling, making it a relaxing vehicle for passengers without sacrificing reward for the driver.

 Volkswagen Passat GTE Estate 0-62mph, top speed and acceleration